richa-verma1001/flickr-applicatoin/README.md

 ## About
-A basic angular application to demonstrate how to run Hello Angular with its ecosystem.
+A basic angular application to demonstrate how to run Hello Angular with its ecosystem.[Use this version to understand very basic Angular routing]

 There are two parts to understand here.
 1. For firsts, you can always clone this repo and run it locally to get your Hello Angular app going.